Estate Planning Lawyers Serving Lake County and Cook County

-People need a skilled and attentive attorney when creating an estate plan, because each plan needs to be customized to the individual's needs.
-The Chicago lawyers of Lois Kulinsky & Associates, Ltd., have devoted more than 45 years of combined experience to helping people determine the best possible estate plan for their specific needs and how to avoid or get through the probate process as quickly as possible.
+People need a skilled and attentive attorney when creating an estate plan, because each plan needs to be customized to the individual’s needs.
+The estate planning lawyers of Lois Kulinsky & Associates, Ltd., have more than 50 years of combined experience helping people determine the best possible estate plan for their specific needs and how to avoid or get through the probate process as quickly as possible.

 Experience With All Available Estate Planning Tools